 The name ‘Fig Tree Estate’ derives from the stunning 100-year-old fig tree on the property.

-A younger winery, producing their first wine in 2011 – a Shiraz and Grenache combination.
-Fig Tree Estate is a family owned and operated winery.
-And despite their young age, they are very successful alongside the older vineyards in the Swan Valley region.
+A younger winery, producing their first wine in 2011 – a Shiraz and Grenache combination, though despite their young age, they are very successful alongside the older vineyards in the Swan Valley region.

 Tyler’s Vineyard is a family run business, selling grapes to neighbouring wineries in the Swan Valley for over 23 years.
 Their vineyard may be small but alongside selling their grapes, they now produce their own wines under the Tyler’s Vineyard label.
 With Grenache vines older than 100 years, it is no wonder that Grenache-based wines are the Tyler family’s speciality.
 Non-irrigated vines are one of the numerous reasons that the wines at Tyler’s Vineyard are full of depth and intenseness.